HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </choose>
 ```

-Fourth, template application and unified document or data expression.
+The Fourth are template application and unified document or data expression.

 By using the template described by the parameterized eJSON syntax, the content of the target document used to express the tree structure can be generated and updated by the HVML program, which avoids calling specific interfaces in the program code to modify the target document, and the HVML program only needs to focus on the data itself generation and processing.
 In this way, the decoupling of interface and data is realized.
 In addition, HVML provides consistent operation actions for document and data operations.
 Therefore, the action elements used by HVML for operating data can be used not only for operating data, but also for operating target documents.